-For each individual PSM cohort, the balance test fails if the PSM AUC is greater than the 95th percentile of the equivalent RCT AUC distribution for each PSM cohort.
-In other words, if the PSM AUC is less than the 95th
+Using a classical hypothesis testing approach.
+For each individual PSM cohort, we define that the balance test fails if the PSM AUC is greater than the 95th percentile of the equivalent RCT AUC distribution for each PSM cohort.
+In other words, if the PSM AUC is less than the 95th percentile, we conclude it lies within the expected distribution of AUC where $P(D) \perp X$ is true.
+In the CBA, we only include interventions that have passed this balance test.